Home >

 This sample shows how we can integrate Word skills throughout our resume.
 Let’s focus on concrete placements with examples.

-Where to put Microsoft Word skills on a resume
+Where to put Microsoft word skills on a resume

 There are several options for including your MS Word skills on your resume depending on the impression you want to make and how important they are to the role you’re applying for.
 How thoroughly you’ll discuss your skills largely depends on how much you’re going to use them in your future role.